 Here is what you need for this simple pasta recipe:

 - prawns or shrimp ( can be fresh or frozen and thawed) I usually add large king prawns or tiger prawns in this recipe, peeled and deveined.

 - chorizo sausage ( choose a nice quality artisan one nasties-free) - Chorizo is a cured Spanish sausage, usually spiced with paprika and loads of garlic.

 - fresh linguine pasta - I prefer it to other pasta types for its nicer flavors but spaghetti or fettuccine pasta would work great in this recipe too.

-- tomato paste - I always use an organic plain one
+- tomato juice - a good passata cannot be beaten -I always use an organic plain one

 - fresh parsley - add finely chopped parsley or even basil leaves to bring more flavor and color to this wonderful chorizo pasta dish.

 - chili flakes - I could not do without a kick but mind due, some chorizo sausages are quite spicy so if spice is not your thing, you may want to skip the chili flakes altogether.

 - red onion ( I use organic one every time) but you could leave this out if you do not like onion

 - garlic ( fresh or powder - I definitely recommend using fresh)